WokLibCodeClub/SpaceRace/step06-ending_the_game/readme.md

 ```
 </details>

-Hopefully this makes sense, when the number of lives is zero, we call the function called `game_over`.
+When the number of lives is zero, we call a function called `game_over`.
-However, we need to define the `game_over` function.
-I will give you most of the code for this function
+However, we now need to define the `game_over` function as we haven't yet written it.
+Put this new function in the ***`=== Win or lose ===`*** section of the code.

-but there is one important value that I will miss out:
+I will give you most of the code for this function but there is one important value that I will miss out:

 ```python
 def game_over():